Tarboro child punished for calling teacher 'ma'am'

 They added that Tamarion was hospitalized last month for a seizure-related activity, which included memory loss and hallucinations, something the teacher was unaware of.

-Wilson said the punishment was completed in-class.
+Wilson said the punishment was completed in class.
 She was concerned that Tamarion was missing an opportunity to work during that time.

 During the encounter, Wilson said the teacher also told Tamarion that "if she had something, she would have thrown it at him."

 "It wasn't right.
 It wasn't professional.
 As a teacher, it wasn't appropriate.
-And I asked her, why she thought it was okay to do that," said Wilson.
+And I asked her why she thought it was okay to do that," said Wilson.

 Wednesday, Wilson met with the teacher and principal to discuss the incident and punishment.
 During that meeting, Wilson said the teacher acknowledged saying that, but was not serious and believed Tamarion was aware of that.